freeport-labs/packer-xcpng/README.md

 # What is currently not working.

 When we image the drive via DD and reboot, Dom0 is unable to find the root parition label and we crash out to dracut.
-This at peculiar as GRUB2 is able to see the root-label without issue and Xen is even able to boot and start Dom0.
+This is peculiar as GRUB2 is able to see the root-label without issue and Xen is even able to boot and start Dom0.

 When installing from ISO this was not an issue.
 I suspect either there was an issue with block-size alignment or not using the full disk when imaging.
 (Right now we create a 60GB image without a local SR).